ARMmbed/DAPLink/CONTRIBUTING.md

 require an Arm copyright.
 Please note that we do not list changes in each source file by copyright owner, as this becomes a burden to maintain.

+Exceptions to Apache 2.0 licensing can be made for imported source libraries, usually drivers for HICs or target families.
+In such cases, the license must be listed by the [Open Source Initiative](https://opensource.org) (OSI) and is required to be compatible with Apache 2.0.
+In addition, the Arm open source team must have previously approved use of the license—if this is not the case, then a request for approval can be made as long as the license meets other requirements.
+In all cases, license exceptions will be reviewed by the maintainers.

+All source files, including any imported sources with other license, must include an [SPDX License Identifier](https://spdx.dev/ids/) in the header comment.
+This allows for easy and clear identification of the file's license.

 ## Process